The flavor of steamed fish prepared with live fish is out of this world.

 Step 4- Steam for 8 minutes

-Place a steamer in the wok.
-(If you do not have a steamer, just use two chopsticks to support the plate.)
-Put the plate of fish on the steamer.
-Steam over HIGH HEAT, LID-ON, UNOPENED for 8 minutes.
+- Put the plate of fish on the steamer.
+Steam over medium-high heat, lid-on, unopeded for 8 minutes.
 (Refer to the note section below for exact timing,)

 Step 5- Blend the ingredients to make the sauce

-Blend the ginger, shallots, spring onions and bird’s eye chili with an electric blender.
+Blend the ginger, shallots, spring onions, and bird’s eye chili with an electric blender.

 Step 6- Saute and cook the sauce

-Add Ingredients blended ingredients to the sauteed garlic.
-Add the seasoning to it and cook for 1 minute.
+- Add the seasoning to it and cook for 1 minute.

 Step 7- Assemble and garnish

-Spread the ginger paste on the fish.
-Garnish with spring onions and chili.
+- Spread the ginger paste on top of the fish.

 You may like the following items: